To use our website, we recommend using the latest version of Microsoft Edge, Chrome, or Safari.

 3 myths about employer provided life insurance

 Many people receive life insurance through their employer.
-This coverage often offers affordable rates and a brief application process.
-The result?
-A one-size-fits-all insurance plan.
+This coverage often offers low rates and a brief application process.
+The intended result?
+A one-size-fits-all insurance policy.
 But is this benefit providing the coverage you truly need?

 Here are three common myths about employer-provided life insurance and the reality behind those myths.